 Getting Started

-Get up and running with PreflightAPI in under 5 minutes.
-By the end of this guide you'll have made your first API call and seen real METAR data come back.
+Get up and running with PreflightAPI in under 2 minutes.
+By the end of this guide you'll have made your first API call and received live METAR data.

-After signing in, navigate to the API Keys page in your dashboard.
-Your subscription includes a primary and secondary key — both work identically.
-Having two keys lets you rotate one without downtime.
-Copy either key to use in the next step.
+After signing in, go to the API Keys page and copy either your primary or secondary key.
+Both work identically — having two lets you rotate without downtime.

 Keep your API key secret.
 Never embed it in client-side code or commit it to a public repository.
-Use environment variables to store it in your application.
 See the authentication guide for best practices.

 Include your API key in the Ocp-Apim-Subscription-Key header.
-Let's fetch the current METAR for JFK International Airport:
+Let's fetch the current METAR for JFK International:

 curl -H "Ocp-Apim-Subscription-Key: YOUR_API_KEY" \